• Academic Dishonesty

 Students who have a cumulative GPA of less than 3.0 or receive a failing grade (Grade of F) will be placed on Academic Probation (and in some cases, will be suspended).

 Academic Suspension: Students who are not in Good Academic Standing will receive notification from the Dean of Graduate and Professional Studies.
-Students who do not meet the criteria for Good Academic Standing the following semester may be suspended from the College.
+Students who do not meet the criteria for Good Academic Standing the following semester may be suspended from the University.

 Appealing the Graduate and Professional Studies Academic Review Committee Decision